gy-mate/kalauz/presentation/slides.md

 ---

 <!--
-- ...ahol 1,5 oldalra rafer a torzshalozat lassujellistaja
+- ...akiknel a torzshalozat lassujellistaja  mindossze 1,5 oldalra rafer
+  - a MAV-nal ez 192 oldal
-- de akar a szlovak palyavasutrol is mintat lehetne venni -->
+- de akar a szlovak palyavasutrol is mintat lehetne venni...
+-->

 ---